Parul1606/SpotifyClone/README.md

 Spotify Clone
 <br>
 This project is a simple Spotify clone created using HTML, CSS, and JavaScript.
-It allows users to explore and play music, manage playlists, and enjoy a basic music streaming experience.
+It allows users to explore and play music, and enjoy a basic music streaming experience.

 Features:
-Browse and search for your favorite songs.
-Play music tracks with play, pause, and skip functionality.
+Play music tracks with play, pause functionality.
-Create and manage playlists.
 Responsive design for a seamless user experience on various devices.

 Technologies Used: